 - Students who study in an approved program in Spain or Latin America may count up to nine (9) credits for a semester of study abroad or 15 credits for a year of study abroad toward their Spanish major.

-- Students may count up to nine (9) credits of study abroad toward their Spanish minor.
+- Students may count 6 credits for a semester of study abroad toward their Spanish minor, or may count up to 9 credits per year of study abroad toward their Spanish minor.

 If a student wishes to appeal a decision made by a departmental study-abroad advisor, he or she should see the Chair of the Department of Spanish, Italian and Portuguese.

 The Department of Spanish, Italian & Portuguese strongly encourages Spanish majors to participate in the study abroad programs, whether for the summer, one semester, or a year.